 THE MAKING OF A HOME

 Six months ago I was pinching my arm standing in my new kitchen in the apartment I just moved into.
 It was filled with boxes from the moving, there were still work left both for electricians, plumbers, painters.. nevertheless I was preparing for New Years dinner and felt everything was a bit unreal.
-Not that renovation projects was new to me, if you have been following me since I started blogging you already know.
+Not that renovation projects was new to me, if you have been following me since I started sharing my projects online you already know.
 But it was the first time I did it all by myself, for me, and this new home felt so familiar – like it had already been in my imagination for years.
 It felt like coming home.
 With all the charm that comes with an apartment from 1896, a view to one of the nicest squares here in Grünerløkka and maybe most importantly, super close to my kids school and with a huge green backyard for them to play in.

 So what did I do during three months of renovation?
 I started out redesigning the layout of the apartment.
 Originally it only had one bedroom and in order to have one more I needed to make a whole new kitchen (which makes perfectly sense now that its done), redesign the hallway and how you enter the apartment and try to find the original ornaments and details that I was hoping still was underneath layers of floors, ceilings and new walls.
 As for so many old apartments in Oslo this one also unfortunately was ripped for original details during the 1980´s when bathrooms and toilets were installed and the general quality of homes were improved in this area of the city.
 It seems late right?
 The workers areas were not prioritized at all, but no areas like that left in town now.
 Just expensive, hip and family friendly areas.
 Doing renovations like this is like digging into history where you find so many traces from life lived many years ago.